The British Embassy in Nepal maintains and develops relations between the UK and Nepal.

-If you’re travelling in Nepal, see our Nepal travel advice about coronavirus (COVID-19).
+If you’re travelling in Nepal, see our Nepal travel advice.

-If you’re in Nepal and you need advice which is not covered by reading our travel advice then you can contact us online.
+If you’re in Nepal and you need advice which is not covered in our travel advice then you can contact us online.

 If you need urgent help (for example, you’ve been attacked, arrested or someone has died), call (977) (1) 4237100.